securevale/android-rasp/README.md

     })
 ```

-Or even subscribe in order to be notified only if potential vulnerability will be found:
+Or even subscribe in order to be notified only when a potential threat is detected.

 ```kotlin
 import com.securevale.rasp.android.api.CheckSubscriber